Corn Free Baking Powder Substitute Recipe & Information

 Other Uses For Cream of Tartar

 Cream of tartar can be used in cooking as well.
-You can add a little to boiling vegetables which will help them retain a fresh and bright color.
+You can add a little to boiling vegetables which will help them retain a fresh and bright colour.
 You can also use it in whipped cream as a stabilizing agent.

 Related Recipe: Ultimate Gluten Free, Vegan Fluffy Pancakes (top 8 allergy free)